 ^^ Back to top

 Gout is a type of arthritis in which small crystals form inside and around the joints.
 It causes sudden attacks of severe pain and swelling.

-Almost everyone with gout will have further attacks in the future.
+Almost everyone with gout will experience further attacks at some point, usually within a year.

 Read more about the symptoms of gout.